Take a trip Florence

 • Mercato Centrale

-Famous markets are often renowned for representing the art of cuisine, offering a variety of traditional ingredients.
-Located in San Lorenzo, the Mercato Centrale was built in 1874 by architect Giuseppe Mengoni, who drew inspiration from the Halles of Paris.
+Famous markets are often highlighted as showcases of culinary art, bringing together a wealth of traditional ingredients.
+In San Lorenzo stands the central market, built in 1874 by architect Giuseppe Mengoni, who drew inspiration from the Halles of Paris.

 Must-Visit Attractions in Florence